Latest Panthers News February 2026

 - Andy Dalton

 Since Cam Newton was released in 2020, the Panthers have had a new starting quarterback each year: Teddy Bridgewater, Sam Darnold, and Baker Mayfield.
-But Carolina's 2023 draft pick, Bryce Young, is returning for his third season.
+But Carolina's 2023 draft pick, Bryce Young, returned for his third season.

 Young could not have asked for a better mentor and backup QB in Andy Dalton, who has been tasked with teaching Young the ropes in the NFL.
 After playing nine seasons for the Cincinnati Bengals and leading them to the playoffs five seasons, Dalton bounced around the NFL until signing with the Panthers in 2023.